 - The school operates on a non-traditional term.
 We do not utilize the conventional academic calendar of quarters or semesters.
 The DAY program is Tuesday through Thursday, 7 hours per day.
 The Evening program is Tuesday through Thursday, 3 hours per evening.
 Both programs run for a period of 13 weeks.
 (The DAY program includes NEC, National Electrical Code). - The weather will play a major role in actual class schedule.
-Classes canceled due to weather are made up at the end of the program. - The following holidays are observed and impact our schedule:
+Classes canceled due to weather are made up at the end of the program. - Closures: In the event of inclement weather- we follow Lowell Public Schools (delays = no day classes) - The following holidays are observed and impact our schedule:

-July 4th Christmas Thanksgiving New Years
+July 4th Thanksgiving Christmas New Years